-Illustrative empirical Harvest Control Rule (HCR) for the TRL fishery
+Introduction - developing an empirical Harvest Control Rule (HCR) for the TRL fishery

-The RAG recommended trialling the use of an empirical HCR, and hence a preliminary example of one approach is provided below.
+The RAG recommended trialling the use of an empirical harvest control rule HCR, and this document summarises further progress in development of an approach.
 Empirical HCRs are considered a defensible approach given that have been shown to perform almost as well as model-based approaches (Punt et al. 2012; Rademeyer et al. 2007).
 Both model-based and empirical HCR's typically include free parameters that can be adjusted to tune their performance to achieve desired optimal trade-offs between performance statistics.
 Empirical harvest strategies have demonstrated the ability to achieve objectives such as reversing a decline in a population.
-However, they can suffer from a lack of information about the exact level at which the resource abundance will approach, as can aim for a target level, and hence additional analyses are required to determine how the target relates to specified reference levels such as those listed above.
+However, they can suffer from a lack of information about the exact level at which the resource abundance will approach, as can aim for a target level, and hence additional analyses are required to determine how the target relates to specified reference levels.